isomerpages/moe-marsilingpri/_cca/Clubs/Environmental Science.md

 Drive.
 Under the guidance of senior students, they meticulously assess the suitability of each item for donation, meticulously fold and pack them into bags, poised for dispatch to CLOOP.
-This endeavor not only underscores our commitment to sustainability by promoting the reuse of clothing but</p>
-<p>also facilitates intergenerational collaboration and mentorship within
+This endeavor not only underscores our commitment to sustainability by promoting the reuse of clothing but also facilitates intergenerational collaboration and mentorship within our community.
-our community.
 The subsequent dispatch of these items to CLOOP ensures their responsible recycling or reuse, thereby furthering the principles of a circular economy.</p>